kiannaquines/kiannaquines/README.md

 ###

-<p align="left">My name is <b>Kian Jearard G. Naquines</b>, and I'm a AI enthusiast and full-stack developer.
-I'm deeply committed to creating innovative and impactful software solutions to solve real-world problems.
-I'm continuously learning new technologies to keep improving my skills and stay ahead in the ever-evolving tech landscape.</p>
+<p align="left">I'm Kian Jearard G. Naquines, an AI enthusiast and full-stack developer dedicated to building innovative software solutions.
+I continuously learn new technologies to enhance my skills and stay current in the tech industry.</p>

 ###